top of page

 The well is still there, next to the church, filled with clean water, at the northern side of the tower.

 In general, at spots on the salt marshes groundwater welled up.
-These sweet water wells could be of vital importance to the dwellers on the salt marshes, and, therefore, often were regarded as holy and medicinal.
+These fresh water fountains could be of vital importance to the dwellers on the salt marshes, and, therefore, often were regarded as holy and medicinal.
 This might explain why Walfrid and Radfrid retreated to this spiritual place in a swampy wilderness to live as hermits.
 Springs that were older than Walfrid and his son, but over time its sacral powers were attributed to them.
 The bishop of Münster forged this transformation by declaring Walfrid and Radfrid both saints (Mulder-Bakker 2021).

 The Miracle of Bedum